svenkatlata/Lending_Club_Case_Study/README.md

 ## Contact

-Reach out to the creators on,
+Reach out to the creators on GitHub using,

 - [Venkat Lata](https://github.com/svenkatlata)